MarissaRamotar/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-7-1.png)<!-- -->

+The average daily activity pattern shows that this person recorded a significantly higher average number of steps during a particular point of the day, that is between the 750 and 1000 time interval.
+This could perhaps be due to some form of exercise during this time slot.

 <p>&nbsp;</p>
 * The 5-minute interval, on average across all the days in the dataset, containing the maximum number of steps.